-Why ongoing education and training in your area of interest is so important to your career success
+Ongoing education & training in your field is important to career success

 The benefits gained from attaining additional training certificates from industry-leading training providers are often well worth the investment of your time and energy.
 But remember to select your education investments carefully!